SFDO-Community-Sprints/Membership-Essentials-App/README.md

 Having trouble?
 Salesforce.org staff and your fellow sprinters are here to help!
 Use one of your table's request signs and/or post in the Quip Chat to seek help, and we'll pop by.

 ### Requirements
+We've reviwed the list of requirements and confirmed that the model fits.
+Notes below

 * Track retention, renewal and reacquire
     * "Benefits" object can encompass membership as well as sponsorship.
 And provides a high-level overview of allocated benefits and usage of those benefits